-Yesterday, the National Association of Home Builders (NAHB) released their Housing Market Index (HMI) showing additional evidence that the new home market is experiencing a new leg down in declines.
+Today, the National Association of Home Builders (NAHB) released their Housing Market Index (HMI) for June showing continued evidence that the new home market is experiencing a prolonged bout of depression.

 The release came along with a bleak outlook and a continued plea for a government bailout of the housing debacle from Chief Economist David Seiders.